Skip to content

 Machining workspace for the Wavy Whale

-I decided to try learning the machining workspace of fusion 360.
-I started by getting a short lesson from Garrett Nelson who visited out lab this week to show some machining techniques.
+I decided to try learning the machining workspace of Fusion 360.
+I started by getting a short lesson from Garrett Nelson who visited our lab this week to show some machining techniques.
 Since at the time I was in a crunch for time, he was only able to show me the basics of creating toolpaths.
 For further learning, such as setting up my stock and other information, I watched these) tutorials by product design online and started watching these.
 They were really helpful with the rest of the design software.
 I started by downloading the amana tools library and the post processing library for my lab’s big shopbot.
 The first step in using the workspace is setting up the print, here are the settings I used:

 i a